podoc/podoc/README.md

 **podoc** is a document conversion library in Python (still a work in progress).
 Natively, it supports Markdown and Jupyter Notebook.
 More formats will be added later.

-podoc will be able to convert documents on the fly in the Jupyter Notebook, so you can use the Notebook directly on documents in Markdown and many other formats.
+podoc also allows you to convert documents on the fly in the Jupyter Notebook, so you can use the Notebook directly on documents in Markdown and many other formats.
 This feature was previously implemented in [**ipymd**](https://github.com/rossant/ipymd).

 ## Relations with pandoc